section-engineering-education/engineering-education/articles/dijkstra-python/index.md

 #### Dijkstra's Shortest Path algorithm

 This algorithm is used to calculate and find the shortest path between nodes using the weights given in a graph.
-(In a network, the weights are given by link-state packets and contain information such as the health of the routers, traffic costs, etc).
+(In a network, the weights are given by link-state packets and contain information such as the health of the routers, traffic costs, etc.).

 ##### Summary of the working

 It starts with the source node and finds the rest of the distances from the source node.
 Dijkstra's algorithm keeps track of the currently known distance from the source node to the rest of the nodes and dynamically updates these values if a shorter path is found.

 A node is then marked as **visited** and added to the path if the distance between it and the source node is the shortest.
-This continues until all the nodes have been added to the path and finally we get the shortest path from the source node to all other nodes which packets in a network can follow to their destination.
+This continues until all the nodes have been added to the path, and finally, we get the shortest path from the source node to all other nodes, which packets in a network can follow to their destination.

 - We need **positive** weights because they have to be added to the computations to achieve our goal.
-Negative weights would make the algorithm not to give the desired results.
+Negative weights would make the algorithm not give the desired results.

 #### An example illustrating the working of the algorithm